micahnut/friedmans-curve/README.md

 # Friedman's Curve Builder

-A React app for generating and exporting a Friedman-style labor curve.
+A React/Vite app for building, reviewing, printing, and exporting a Friedman-style labor curve.

 The chart plots:

 - Cervical dilation in blue on the left 0-10 cm axis.
 - Fetal station in red on the right -5 to +5 axis.
-- Observation notes above the graph.
+- Timeline notes above the graph with connector lines to the exact timestamp.
+- Longer chart annotations as callout boxes inside the graph.
 - Optional dotted event markers at selected timestamps.
-- Patient details, final diagnosis, resident name, and a small credit line.
+- Patient details, final diagnosis, and resident name on the full chart export.

 ## How To Use